nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # InternBuddy User Guide

-InternBuddy is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI[^1]) while still having the benefits of a Graphical User Interface (GUI).
+InternBuddy is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI)[^1] while still having the benefits of a Graphical User Interface (GUI)[^2].
 If you can type fast, InternBuddy can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->